zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

     | **elements**: str

   candidate-adapter-ports
-    Only present if ``expand=true``: List of candidate storage adapter ports of the storage group.
+    Only present if \ :literal:`expand=true`\ : List of candidate storage adapter ports of the storage group.

     | **returned**: success+expand
     | **type**: list